 Step 2: Decide which teacher strength to leverage in other classrooms.
 Step 3: Identify the most effective place to leverage this strength.
-Consider which strategy you saw a teacher use: Consider which teachers: have a readiness level (ability/capacity) for this strategy have a classroom culture that is primed for this strategy (because this move will lead students to owning their learning) already have a strong, positive working relationship with the teacher who has the identified strength could be a conduit for reaching even more teachers/classrooms have a similar student demographic (English learners, special education, high ability) or similar grade/content that would particularly benefit from this teacher strategy Think about how you will share this opportunity for growth with the receiving teacher.
+Consider which strategy you saw a teacher use: addresses an identified need in the building has the biggest and most direct impact on student ownership could, in addition to leading to student ownership, also positively impact other areas of instruction might be the easiest for another teacher to observe, learn, and effectively replicate Consider which teachers: have a readiness level (ability/capacity) for this strategy have a classroom culture that is primed for this strategy (because this move will lead students to owning their learning) already have a strong, positive working relationship with the teacher who has the identified strength could be a conduit for reaching even more teachers/classrooms have a similar student demographic (English learners, special education, high ability) or similar grade/content that would particularly benefit from this teacher strategy Think about how you will share this opportunity for growth with the receiving teacher.
 Notes:

-Step 4: Develop a plan for transferring the strategy across classrooms.
-Notes: Consider: • what structures are already in place that allow teachers to collaborate • which leadership team member(s) is the best fit to guide this process • which process for transfer is most appropriate in this situation o co-planning, observation, and debrief o collaborative planning with grade level/department o analysis of impact of the teacher strategy on student work o recorded lesson segment shared as a model in cluster/PLC O PLC unit of study with identified classroom as the field test classroom
+Consider: Notes:

+• w hat structures are already in place that allow

+eachers to collaborate

+• w hich leadership team member(s) is the best fit to

+uide this process

+• hich process for transfer is most appropriate in this

+tuation

+0 co-planning, observation, and debrief

+0 collaborative planning with grade

+level/department

+0 analysis of impact of the teacher strategy on

+student work

+0 recorded lesson segment shared as a model in

+cluster/PLC

+0 PLC unit of study with identified classroom as the

+- field test classroom

 Step 5: Have a strengths-based conversation with the observed teacher to put the plan in motion.

-Before the conversation, consider:

-- how the teacher will respond when asked to share a strength with others - how the coach can help the teacher make their own thinking about their strength visible so that they can more easily and effectively communicate/transfer to other classrooms - what support the coach will need to provide this teacher during the process - how the coach and the teacher will collaborate to implement the plan; devise specific roles/responsibilities - the timeline for all the parts of the plan including effective transfer of new learning into other classrooms - what progress will be documented and how - what evidence of successful transfer looks like (student ownership of learning) - how successes will be celebrated
+Before the conversation, consider: how the teacher will respond when asked to share a strength with others how the coach can help the teacher make their own thinking about their strength visible so that they can more easily and effectively communicate/transfer to other classrooms what support the coach will need to provide this teacher during the process how the coach and the teacher will collaborate to implement the plan; devise specific roles/responsibilities the timeline for all the parts of the plan including effective transfer of new learning into other classrooms what progress will be documented and how what evidence of successful transfer looks like (student ownership of learning) how successes will be celebrated Notes:

-Notes: